oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 ## Requirements on Trust Mark Issuers {#requirements_on_trust_mark_issuers}

-A Federation Service Entity that exposes a Trust Mark endpoint as defined in [@!OpenID.Registration, section 8.3.3], is a Trust Mark Issuer.
+A Federation Service Entity that exposes a Trust Mark endpoint as defined in [@!OpenID.Federation, section 8.3.3], is a Trust Mark Issuer.

 A Trust Mark Issuer wishing to issue Trust Marks that should be recognized within the federation **MUST** coordinate with, and apply at, the Federation Operator (Trust Anchor) to have both the Trust Mark Issuer and the Trust Mark type listed in Trust Anchor's `trust_mark_issuers` Entity Configuration Claim.
 In these cases, it is the responsibility of the Federation Operator to define the Trust Mark type identifier to be used.